Divisibility of binomial coefficients and generation of alternating groups: Introduction

 We return now to the case where one of the primes in Condition~(\ref{enu:UnivGenCond}) is $2$.
 Theorem~\ref{thm:NonaltGroupsUnivgen} suggests this case as being particularly worthy of attention, and Proposition~\ref{pro:UgenAltPP} gives infinitely many values of $n$ for which Condition~(\ref{enu:UnivGenCond}) holds with $2$.

 However, there are also infinitely many positive integers $n$ that do not even satisfy Condition~(\ref{enu:BinomCond}) with $2$.
 By a theorem of Kummer (see Lemma~\ref{lem:KummerTheorem} below), if $n=2^{a}-1$ for some positive integer $a$, then $\binom{n}{k}$ is odd for all $1\leq k\leq n-1$.
-By the same theorem, there is no prime dividing every nontrivial $\binom{n}{k}$ unless $n$ is a prime power.
+(Indeed, a similar statement holds for any prime $p$.
+In the language of group-actions, this says that any Sylow $p$-subgroup of $S_{p^{a}-1}$ stabilizes a set of every possible size $k$ with $1<k<p^{a}-1$.)
+Kummer's Theorem also implies that there is no prime dividing every nontrivial $\binom{n}{k}$ unless $n$ is a prime power.
 There are infinitely many $n$ of the form $2^{a}-1$ that are not prime powers.

 Using techniques similar to those for Proposition~\ref{prop:MainComputation}, we computationally verify the following. \begin{prop} About 86.7\% of the positive integers $n\leq1\comma000\comma000$ satisfy Condition~(\ref{enu:UnivGenCond}) with $2$. \end{prop}